Exploring Myanmar’s Cultural Diversity

 Myanmar traditional music and dance have been passed down throughout the centuries while keeping its authenticity and cultural identity.
 Dances took their origin during Mon era and had slowly been influenced by Thai and Khmer styles to finally give this unique Myanmar’s rhythm.
 Belu, Nat Gadawand and Zawgyi remain the 3 most popular.

-Origin of the three main Important Burmese Dance Styles
+Origin of the 3 main Burmese Dance Styles

 There are five groups of instruments, Kyei which are brass instruments, Thayyei which belong to leather-covered drums family, Kyo is the name given to string instruments, wind instruments called Lei and finally Letkhout which are percussion instruments.
 The instruments are played on a seven tones scale and each tone represents an animal.
 The music they play with these instruments is used as a musical background for traditional dance shows.
 There are many opportunities to attend a traditional dance show or a musical performance, especially in the ancient city of Bagan where these kinds of shows are popular.